 The DEDB Area Initialization Utility (DBFUMIN0) has been enhanced to format the Shadow Area data sets and the Shadow Area Image Copy data sets.
 The ACTIVE keyword indicates that the DEDB Area data sets are to be formatted.
 The SHADOW keyword indicates that the Shadow Area and Shadow Area Image Copy data sets are to be formatted.
-This utility will format either the Active DEDB Area data sets or the Shadow Area and Shadow Area Image Copy data sets or the Shadow Area and Shadow Area Image Copy data sets in one execution, but it can not do both types of data sets in one execution.
-If DBRC=Y, then it can format both the Shadow Area and Shadow Area Image Copy data sets in one execution.
+This utility will format either the Active DEDB Area data sets or the Shadow Area and Shadow Area Image Copy data sets in one execution, but it can not do both types of data sets in one execution.
+If DBRC=Y, then it can format both the Shadow Area data sets and the Shadow Area Image Copy data sets in one execution.
 The Shadow Area and Shadow Area Image Copy data sets can be formatted while the Active DEDB Area data sets are online.
-After the utility completes, there are flags set in the DBRC Recon data set.
-The Shadow Area data sets are flagged as "SHADOW AVAIL" and the Shadow Area Image Copy data sets are flagged as "SHADOW IC AVAIL".
-The Shadow Area and Shadow Area Image Copy data sets are flagged as "GHADOW IC AVAIL".
+After the utility completes, there are flags set in the DBRC Recon data sets are flagged as "SHADOW AVAIL" and the Shadow Area Image Copy data sets are flagged as "SHADOW AVAIL" and Shadow Area Image Copy data sets both must be formatted before the DEDB Alter utility can run.

-IMS 13 IBM
+IMS 13 iem

 DEDB Alter Utility Control Statements

-TYPE ALTER - Invoke DEDB Alter utility
+TYPE ALTER Invoke DEDB Alter utility

 ALTERAREA area_name REPLRAND

-UNKEYSEG NONE ALL ISRTFILA

-NONE: Do not allow un-keyed segments in DEDB

-ALL: Allow un-keyed segments in DEDB

-ISRTFILA: Allow un-keyed segments in DEDB if insert rule is FIRST or L AST
+UNKEYSEG NONE ALL ISRTFILA NONE: Do not allow un-keyed segments in DEDB ALL: Allow un-keyed segments in DEDB ISRTFILA: Allow un-keyed segments in DEDB if insert rule is FIRST or L AST

-TIMEOUT timeout_value (1-999) 15 seconds

-Number of seconds for DEDB Alter DL/I activity to be quiesced:
+TIMEOUT timeout_value (1-999) 15 seconds - Number of seconds for DEDB Alter DL/I activity to be quiesced:

-08- IMS 13 DB & DBF 89 RC:
+08- IMS 13 DB & DB 589 SRC: